Militia Leader Known As The 'Bundy Ranch Sniper' Seeks A New Title: State Senator

 Bundyville Trailer

 The mythos was cemented when the government's prosecution of Parker collapsed in 2018, with two federal trials culminating in a plea agreement on a single misdemeanor; a raft of felonies vanished.
-The infamous "Bundy Ranch sniper" walked, emerging from lockup with the swagger of a man who faced 100 years in prison and instead got a second act.
+The infamous "Bundy ranch sniper" walked, emerging from lockup with the swagger of a man who faced 100 years in prison and instead got a second act.

 At the debate Sept.
 17, Parker reminded Idaho voters that he is guilty only of a misdemeanor obstruction charge, "the same as jaywalking."
 He said he'd take two more to stand up for the First Amendment.
-Parker pledged to follow the law, but then added a little wiggle room.
+Parker pledged to follow the law but then added a little wiggle room.

-"An unjust law is an illegal law per the constitution," he told the audience.
+"An unjust law is an illegal law per the Constitution," he told the audience.

 For the past year, NPR has followed Parker's political evolution as he joins a wave of patriot movement figures seeking – and sometimes winning – public office.
 These days, the guy in the photo with a rifle is the guest of honor at a fundraiser at the lieutenant governor's house, accepting a check from the state GOP chairman.